Guides

 Overview

 Users with cloud accounts often use metadata to manage various resources.
-Resources can be managed in the CoreStack application with the help of tags.
+Resources can be managed in the platform with the help of tags.
 Tags are added to metadata in key-value pair format.
 The tag keys and tag values are defined by users.
 It’s important to standardize tag keys and tag values for organizing resources.
 A group of these standardized tags is known as baseline tags.

 Some of the advantages of using tags are operation support, cost allocation, security, access control, resource consistency, and accountability.
 Tag Governance is important to ensure that any tags defined in your baseline are applied properly to cloud resources.